zhao-shuyang/audio_embedding_segmentation/README.md

 # audio_embedding_segmentation
 This repository performs audio embedding extraction and change point detection.
 It has following function:

 - Extracting audio embeddings based on a gated CNN trained using Audioset.
+The model weight is trained with pytorch and stored as pytorch weights.
 The embeddings are extracted per frame of log-Mel spectrogram.

 - Change point detection is performed based on the extracted embeddings.